The History Of Chicago Barbecue

-There were not many barbecue restaurants in Chicago until after WWII.
+There were not many barbecue restaurants in Chicago that I could find until after WWII.

 Sweet sauce and boiled meat

-Eastern European immigrants flocked to Chicago after the Great Chicago Fire burned the heart of the city to the ground on October 8 and 9, 1871.
+Eastern European immigrants flocked to the city after the Great Chicago Fire burned the heart of the city to the ground on October 8 and 9, 1871.
 They brought with them their culinary traditions, including a love of sausages and smoked meats.

 While many worked in the construction trades, and others in the stockyards, others opened butcher shops.
+Their enclaves often butted up against the African American neighborhoods.
 No doubt they tasted Southern barbecue and sweet barbecue sauce and they loved it.
 African Americans cooked their meats low and slow with smoke.
-But in Poland, Czechoslovakia, and other Eastern European countries, ribs were often simmered in a pot for hours with often with cabbage, potatoes, onions, and caraway seeds making a hearty rich stew that was served in a bowl.
+But in Poland, Czechoslovakia, and other Eastern European countries, ribs were often simmered in a pot for hours with cabbage, potatoes, onions, and caraway seeds making a hearty rich stew that was served in a bowl.
 So when they opened their Chicago restaurants, they boiled their ribs as they did back home, making them so soft and tender they fell off the bone.
 They then drenched them in sweet ketchup based sauce, saving hours and dollars.
 Alas, much of the meat's flavor went down the drain when they discarded the water.

 To this day, boiled fall off the bone ribs drowning in sweet sauce is the popular standard for much of the population, but for many, that is changing.

-The Second Great Migration: Delta barbecue and blues, the second wave
+The Second Great Migration: Delta blues and barbecue

-WWII, which the US entered after Pearl Harbor was attacked on December 7, 1941, created millions of jobs in cities building everything from tanks to munitions and uniforms.
-Chicago was a major aircraft manufacturing center.
+WWII, which the US entered after Pearl Harbor was attacked on December 7, 1941, created millions of jobs building everything from tanks to munitions and uniforms.
+Chicago was a major aircraft and war goods manufacturing center.
 Between 1940 and 1960, there was a Second Great Migration with Chicago's black population grew from 278,000 to 813,000 and the Southside became known as the "Capital of Negro America".